gurpreetram/amazon-prime/README.md

 # amazon-prime
- this is only for learning purpose
+ this is for learning purpose